RinaldoBenaccetta/anah/readme.md

 The output path will reproduce the path found in pages folder.
 By default, the output will be written to the output folder provided in options.
-The datas are these found in the datas folder merged with the frontmatter datas of the pages.
+The datas are these found in the datas folder and directData merged with the frontmatter datas of the pages or these provided in directPages.
 Global datas are calculated by Anah and can be used in templates.

-#### Options
+### Options

-##### pages
+#### pages

 **Type** : string

+**Optional**

 The pages folder.
 The pages Can be markdown or HTML.